Some Time in New York City: Legacy

 On 30 August 1972, Lennon and Ono performed two benefit concerts for the Willowbrook State School for the mentally challenged at Madison Square Garden, at friend Geraldo Rivera's request.
 The shows, known as One to One, were filmed and recorded, with the evening show broadcast on ABC Television, and the earlier matinée show compiled for release as the 1986 live album and video, Live in New York City.
 New York mayor John Lindsay declared the date "One to One Day", and the performances proved to be Lennon's last full live concerts.

-Zappa criticised the presentation of the Mothers' performance on Some Time in New York City, as the vocals of Mark Volman and Howard Kaylan had been removed, and Zappa did not receive writing credit for "King Kong", which was wrongly identified on this release as "Jamrag".
+Frank Zappa criticized the presentation of the Mothers' performance on Some Time in New York City, as the vocals of Mark Volman and Howard Kaylan had been removed, and Zappa did not receive writing credit for "King Kong", which was wrongly identified on this release as "Jamrag".
 He and Lennon had also agreed that each would release their own version of the performance, but Zappa was legally prevented from issuing his version, which did not appear until the release of Playground Psychotics in 1992.

 After Lennon's death, the album, along with seven other Lennon albums, was reissued by EMI as part of a box set, released in the UK on 15 June 1981.
 Some Time in New York City was remixed, remastered and reissued in November 2005 as a single CD, removing, in the process, several of the Live Jam cuts, while adding "Happy Xmas (War Is Over)" and "Listen, the Snow Is Falling".
 On this remastered release, "John Sinclair" and "Attica State" were not remixed.
 In 2010, the album was digitally remastered and reissued on CD in its original double album format.

-Another remix (part of the "ultimate mix" campaign following the Imagine, Plastic Ono Band, and Gimme Some Truth albums) was slated for 2022.
+Another remix (part of the "ultimate mix" campaign following the Imagine, Plastic Ono Band, and Gimme Some Truth albums) was slated for 2022, but was delayed for unknown reasons.

+After releasing the ultimate mix of Lennon's following album Mind Games in July 2024, the ultimate mix of Some Time in New York City was revisited, where the One to One shows were the main focus.
+Retitled, Power to the People, the set included both One to One shows, as well as a reimagined version of Some Time in New York City, simply titled New York City (The Ultimate Mixes), where "Woman is the Nigger of the World" was dropped from the track listing.
+"New York City" was moved up as the opening track, while "Sunday Bloody Sunday" and "John Sinclair" have also been extended.
+This collection was released on October 10, 2025.